antimof/UxPlay/README.txt

 debugging, as it is not containerized to make it playable with standard audio players.*

-**-d** Enable debug output.
+**-d \[n\]** Enable debug output; optional argument n=1 suppresses audio/video packet data in debug output.
 Note: this does not show GStreamer error or debug messages.
 To see GStreamer error and warning messages, set the environment variable GST_DEBUG with "export GST_DEBUG=2" before running uxplay.
 To see GStreamer information messages, set GST_DEBUG=4; for DEBUG messages, GST_DEBUG=5; increase this to see even more of the GStreamer inner workings.

 # Troubleshooting